CL614/frameworks_and_languages_module/technical_report.md

 Diffing Algorithm: Vue.js uses a diffing algorithm to compare the updated virtual DOM with the previous version.
 It calculates the minimal set of changes required to update the real DOM.

 Patch Real DOM: Only the necessary changes—those that differ between the old and new virtual DOM representations—are then applied to the real DOM.
-This selective update reduces the number of direct manipulations to the DOM, which improves performance.
+This selective update reduces the number of direct manipulations to the DOM, which improves performance.Vue.js (2024)

 The virtual DOM approach helps address common performance issues associated with direct DOM manipulation by minimizing the number of updates needed and reducing the overhead of browser rendering processes.
-This results in faster updates and a more responsive user experience.
+This results in faster updates and a more responsive user experience.Vue Mastery (2024)

 In Vue.js, a virtual DOM node can be represented as a JavaScript object with properties that describe the structure and content of the DOM element.
 For example:
 ```javascript